attack68/rateslib/docs/source/c_fx_smile.rst

    warnings.filterwarnings('always')
    from rateslib.solver import *
    from rateslib.instruments import *
-   from rateslib.fx_volatility import FXDeltaVolSmile, FXDeltaVolSurface import matplotlib.pyplot as plt from datetime import datetime as dt import numpy as np
+   from rateslib.fx_volatility import FXDeltaVolSmile, FXDeltaVolSurface, FXSabrSmile import matplotlib.pyplot as plt from datetime import datetime as dt import numpy as np